lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Verify {#sec-hash-comp-sig-verify}

-The `Verify()` algorithm of Composite ML-DSA mirrors the construction of `HashML-DSA.Verify(pk, M, s, ctx, PH)` defined in Algorithm 5 Section 5.4.1 of [FIPS.204].
+The `Verify()` algorithm of Composite ML-DSA mirrors the construction of `ML-DSA.Verify(pk, M, s, ctx)` defined in Algorithm 3 Section 5.3 of [FIPS.204].
+Composite ML-DSA exposes an API similar to that of ML-DSA, despite the fact that it includes pre-hashing in a similar way to HashML-DSA.
-Note that while the external behaviour of Composite ML-DSA mirrors that of HashML-DSA, internally it uses pure ML-DSA as the component algorithm since there is no advantage to pre-hashing twice.
+Internally it uses pure ML-DSA as the component algorithm since there is no advantage to pre-hashing twice.

 Compliant applications MUST output "Valid signature" (true) if and only if all component signatures were successfully validated, and "Invalid signature" (false) otherwise.

 The following describes how to instantiate a `Verify()` function for a given composite algorithm represented by `<OID>`.

 ~~~
-Composite-ML-DSA.Verify(pk, M, s, ctx, PH)
+Composite-ML-DSA.Verify(pk, M, s, ctx)

 Explicit inputs: